octobercms/october/tests/README.md

         }
     }

-The test class should extend the base class `PluginTestCase` and this is a special class that will set up the October database stored in memory, as part of the `setup()` method.
+The test class should extend the base class `PluginTestCase` and this is a special class that will set up the October database stored in memory, as part of the `setUp()` method.
 It will also refresh the plugin being testing, along with any of the defined dependencies in the plugin registration file.
 This is the equivalent of running the following before each test:

     php artisan october:up
     php artisan plugin:refresh Acme.Blog
+    [php artisan plugin:refresh <dependency>, ...]

 # System testing